jaxs-ribs/hyper-bindgen/README.md

 }
 ```

-Bababooey will generate a WIT file like:
+hyper-bindgen will generate a WIT file like:

 ```wit
 interface my-service {